learn through suffering C language learn through suffering

 Source code

-The following program is an example of taking the first three characters of a string and displaying them.
+The following program is an example of extracting and displaying the first three characters of a string.

 Source code